CampusAI/CampusAI.github.io/_ml/attention/attention.md

 If considering to use the text please cite the original author/s of the lecture/paper.
 Furthermore, please acknowledge our work by adding a link to our website: https://campusai.github.io/ and citing our names: Oleguer Canal and Federico Taschin.
 -->

+- **Attention**: Ability to focus on what is important for the desired task.
+Contrary to memory, its not about retaining as much as possible, but to discard what is not needed.

+## Attention in FFNNs and RNNs

+ANNs already encode some sort of attention: learn on what to focus on given some inputs.

+**Feed-forward networks:** A very visual example can be seen in our [GLOW post](/papers/Grad-CAM), a method to highlight the most relevant areas of an image to its classification.
+To see how important each input field is, we can see the Jacobian of the ANN: $$\frac{\partial label}{\partial input}$$

+**Recurrent networks:** Similarly, we can see RNNs' most sensitive input signal by analyzing their **Sequential Jacobian**.